 Deadlines to enter PCT in Canada

-Canadian national phase entry of international PCT patent applications should be done by 30 months from the earliest priority date.
+Canadian national phase entry of international PCT patent applications should be done by 30 months from the earliest priority date, or from the international filing date if there is no priority claim.

 Fortunately, if this date is missed, Canada allows late entry up to 42 months from the earliest priority date.
-This is done by paying an extra fee (currently CAD$200.00) and by paying any maintenance fees that would have been payable had the international application been entered in Canada by the 30 month deadline.
+This is done by paying an extra fee (currently CAD$200.00) and by paying any maintenance fees that were due.

 Small Entity Requirements